 President Donald Trump has made so many shocking and offensive comments at this point that it’s getting hard to keep track.
 Just about every week, he says something that leaves political pundits speechless, only for everyone to move on and forget about it.

-So now that Trump has entered his second year as president, let’s take a look back on some of the most outrageous things that our president has actually said, ranking them in ascending order of insanity.
+So now that Trump is several months into his second year as president, let’s take a look back on some of the most outrageous things that our president has actually said, ranking them in ascending order of insanity.
 Just to narrow things down, we’re going to generally stay away from official campaign pledges and political stances, focusing more on off-the-cuff remarks and tweets.

 15. When he blamed Kate Middleton after topless photos of her were published